 Our products fill vital roles as sweeteners, animal feeds, starches, corn oil, and increasingly as advanced bioproducts like adhesives, fuels, and bioplastics.
 Our members are export-oriented, as 15 to 20 percent of all refined corn product shipments are exported.

 While the corn refining industry continues to expand into new markets, it often faces challenges as foreign governments use high tariffs and trade-distorting domestic programs to block foreign competition.
-Therefore, CRA supports comprehensive free trade agreements that open markets and level the playing field for all industries, including ours.
+According to CRA’s latest report, Trade Agreements and U.S. Competitiveness, the U.S. is falling behind its competitors in reducing global trade barriers and creating new bilateral and multilateral trade arrangements, risking the nation’s economic competitiveness.
+CRA is committed to advocating for comprehensive free trade agreements that open markets and level the playing field for all industries, including ours.

 CRA works with partners throughout the agriculture industry and the wider business community to dismantle tariff and non-tariff barriers to trade, to encourage countries to adopt health and safety standards which are based on sound science, and to level the international legal playing field through neutral, binding dispute resolution mechanisms.
 We provide statistical and technical assistance to the Department of Commerce, Office of the U.S. Trade Representative, and to Committees and members of Congress to achieve these goals.

 Get valuable insights from experts on trade news for food and agriculture stakeholders in our weekly Trade Update Newsletter.